nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - the location of the lamp

 Examples:
-- "Alexa asks Devialet to turn on the light in the living room"
+- "Alexa ask Devialet to turn on the light in the living room"

 ***Use for wallplugs***